BravingTheBacklog/bravingthebacklog.github.io/_posts/2020-12-21-what-im-playing-no-103.md

 </figure>

-In no time at all, your own demon-fighting training begins, and you enter the demon-infested caverns beneath the city, Naraku.
+In no time at all, your own demon-fighting training begins, and you enter the demon-infested caverns beneath the city: Naraku.
 This serves as the game's first dungeon.
 Dungeon exploration uses a 3rd-person camera, where you can see enemies and attempt to slice them with your sword to perform a preemptive strike when battle begins.
 Once you come in contact with an enemy, battle begins, and oh